 Hence, if you do not take proper care of your aquarium plants, these could lead to unpleasant compromises in terms of the quality of the water.
 The fact is, this is the reason why it matters to look after your plants by providing them with carbon dioxide and strong light.

 It is noteworthy that nitrates should not be present in the water of your aquarium.
 While it is true that it is not the sole most dangerous substance to various fish species, it is still not good to contain in any type of container or tank.
-Fortunately, there is a myriad of nitrate-consuming plants available these days that could aid filter your tank from this harmful substance.
+Fortunately, there is a myriad of nitrate-consuming plants available these days that could aid in filtering your tank from this harmful substance.

 How does it work?